See also: Where to Stay in Bangkok

 Modern shopping at Terminal 21, CentralWorld, MBK Center and more

 Created to be more than just shopping malls, these air-conditioned spaces gather all forms of entertainment under one roof.
-Airport-themed Terminal 21 features goodies from every region, local specialties cumulating in one of the best food courts in town.
+Airport-themed Terminal 21 features goodies from every region, local specialties cumulating in one of the best food courts in town and is located in Sukhumvit.
+Whilst there check other best things to do in Sukhumvit.
 MBK Center on the other hand ensures all our retails needs are covered; thrifty clothing is sold alongside electronics, movies and other bargain items.
 One of the largest shopping complexes in the world, CentralWorld is teeming with international brands, restaurants and houses a hotel.
 Luxurious Siam Paragon boasts a top-tier movie theatre and Ocean World aquarium – the largest in Southeast Asia.

 Pick up stuff at Chatuchuk Weekend Market

 Plastic baskets overflowing with all manners of fruits and vegetables, shallow glass containers with still-alive fish, heated embers grilling juicy skewers and the mixed scents of cheap street food – Chatuchuk Weekend Market is where it is at.
 Buy chilled drinks poured into plastic bags to carry around as you explore this marketplace that is larger than football fields combined together.
 Vendors squeeze in beside each other to cater to the crowds, some touting food and others designer clothes.
 You can bargain for phone parts and pirated movies and kitchenware.
 Chatuchuk Weekend Market is a one-stop-shop that spoils you with choice.

 Hit up the hipster area of Soi Nana